All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 How Wegovy Works

 Wegovy contains semaglutide at a dose of 2.4 mg, administered as a once-weekly subcutaneous injection.
-It is the same active ingredient found in Ozempic (used for type 2 diabetes), but at a higher dose optimized for weight management semaglutide for weight loss.
+It's the prescribed active pharmaceutical ingredient found in Ozempic (used for type 2 diabetes), but at a higher dose improved for weight management semaglutide for weight loss.
+For a complete cost breakdown, see our semaglutide pricing comparison.
+For a complete cost breakdown, see our cheapest GLP-1 without insurance.

 Semaglutide mimics the GLP-1 hormone, which is naturally released by the gut after eating.
 It acts on multiple targets: